Relaxation and revival of quasiparticles injected in an interacting quantum Hall liquid: Discussion

 To summarize, we have directly observed the relaxation and revival of quasiparticles emitted at finite energy in an edge channel at filling factor $\nu=2$ of the quantum Hall effect.
 These results qualitatively reproduces the hallmark phenomenology of the TLL model, and we show that the quantitative discrepancies are well accounted for by introducing dissipation in the model.
 In order to maximize the phase coherence and energy relaxation lengths in electron quantum optics experiments, one should not only rely on schemes that limit the effect of inter EC coupling \cite{Altimiras2010, Huynh2012, Cabart2018, Duprez2019}, but also identify the mechanisms behind this dissipation.
+A possible cause of this dissipation could be the recently observed long distance Auger-like processes \cite{Krahenmann2019}, although their signature is again not visible in our data.
 This stresses the need for further research in order to fully grasp the physics of interactions at $\nu=2$ \cite{Goremykina2019}.